Murder of Jeanne Clery: Campaign by the Clerys

-As Connie and Howard Clery learned more about their daughter's death, they grew convinced that she had died because of "slipshod" security on campus.
-Beyond this, they believed the university had "a rapidly escalating crime rate, which they didn't tell anybody about".
+As Clery's parents, Connie and Howard, learned more about their daughter's death, they became convinced that her murder was the result of "slipshod" security on the Lehigh University campus.
+Beyond this, they believed the university had "a rapidly escalating crime rate, which they didn't tell anybody about.”
 At the time, Lehigh University's vice president, John Smeaton, said that security measures were "more than adequate, reasonable and appropriate for our setting and our situation.
 You can't prevent everything from happening."
-Nonetheless, the Clery family believed that campus crime statistics had been significantly underreported, and her parents founded the nonprofit organization Security On Campus, Inc., later renamed the Clery Center for Security On Campus.
+The Clery family believed that campus crime statistics had been significantly underreported, and they sued Lehigh University on the basis that 37 violent crimes had occurred in the three years prior to Jeanne's murder, which would have dissuaded her from attending had the university published crime records; they were awarded $2 million (equivalent to $ million in 2023).
+They also founded the nonprofit organization Security On Campus, Inc., later renamed the Clery Center for Security On Campus.